 - Grand Theft

-In Florida, felonies carry sentences ranging from Probation up to up to life in prison, and if charged with Murder or Homicide, possible even death by lethal injection.
+Felonies carry sentences ranging from Probation up to up to life in prison, and if charged with Murder or Homicide, possible even death by lethal injection.
 Florida is a State that still has the death penalty, and this is the sentence the most serious felonies will receive.
 The sentence determined by a Judge will depend on the degree of the felony as well as the facts and circumstances of your case.
-An experienced West Palm Beach Felony Defense Lawyer will work to achieve the best possible result and the least consequences to the accused.
+An experienced felony defense attorney in West Palm Beach will work to achieve the best possible result and the least consequences to the accused.

 Degrees of Felonies in West Palm Beach

-There are five degrees of felonies in Florida.
+There are five degrees of felonies seen in West Palm Beach cases.
 They are:

 - Felony in the third degree.
 This is the least serious of all types of felonies, carrying sentences of up to five years in prison, and a possible fine up to $5,000.